Your Rights During Police Interactions

 • Request an in-person training about police interactions and your rights here.

-Your Right to Take Photos and Video/Audio Recordings of Police
+Your Right to Take Photos, Video, and Audio Recordings of Police

 Taking photographs and video is considered expressive activity that has First Amendment protection (with some exceptions).
 This resource focuses solely on taking photos and recordings of police activity.